objektwerks/scalafx.speech/README.md

 Google Account
 --------------
 >Due to the intrusive nature of a Google account, I chose not to setup an account.
+But trust me it works! ;)

 >For local development authentication:
 1. Setup google account.